khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 Disable an element with the `disabled` attribute if the user lacks permission to interact with it, but still needs to know it exists.
 If an element is already populated, but the user doesn't have permission to edit it, use the `readonly` attribute.

 By default a submit button is enabled.
-Don't disable submit buttons as a way of validating forms.
-However, disabling a submit button may still make sense in some cases.
-For example, using the attribute `disabled` after selecting the submit button prevents form re-submission.
+Do not disable submit buttons as a way of validating forms.
+However,  the `disabled` attribute may be applied after the submit button has been selected to prevent form re-submission.

 Including help text below a field explaining why it's disabled can be useful, but note that a disabled element isn't in the focus order.
 However, the content will still be discoverable with other screen reader methods.